Dulal-CSEcode/CONVERSION-DATA-COMMUNICATION-PROBLEMS-/README.md

 ---

-## Project Overview

-This project implements a communication system incorporating **Bit-level data transmission**, **Character-level stuffing and de-stuffing techniques**, and **Parity check mechanisms**.
-These elements ensure reliable data transfer by managing data integrity and addressing issues like frame synchronization and error detection.

----

 ## Motivation

 Data integrity is a critical concern in modern communication systems.
 This project aims to enhance error-resistant data transmission by combining Bit-level communication, Character-level manipulation, and Parity checks to provide a more robust and efficient data transfer solution.